Analogs of spontaneous emission and lasing in photonic time crystals

 In the experiment, the position of the modes within the momentum gap can be tuned by adjusting the modulation frequency $\Omega$.
-We begin with the case where $\Omega$ is set to place the modes at the center of the gap.
+We begin with the case where $\Omega$ is set so that the modes lie at the center of the gap.
 With this frequency fixed, we measure the spectrum while sweeping the modulation power by adjusting the peak-to-peak AC voltage applied to the varactor diodes, each biased at a fixed reverse DC voltage.
-The measured spectra in Fig.\ref{fig:Fig3}b are well fitted by a symmetric Lorentzian function, with increasing modulation power leading to higher peak amplitude and narrower linewidth.
-This behavior is closely reproduced by the theoretical curves in Fig.\ref{fig:Fig3}c,d.
+The measured spectra in Fig.~\ref{fig:Fig3}b are well fitted by a symmetric Lorentzian function, with increasing modulation power leading to a higher peak amplitude and a narrower linewidth.
+This behavior is closely reproduced by the theoretical curves in Figs.~\ref{fig:Fig3}c,d.
 When the modes are displaced from the center of the momentum gap, the measured LDOS becomes noticeably asymmetric with respect to the gap frequency.
-This skewness is fully consistent with the our prediction that the spectrum consists of symmetric and anti-symmetric Lorentzian components (Fig.~\ref{fig:Fig3}g-i).
+This skewness is fully consistent with our prediction that the spectrum consists of symmetric and antisymmetric Lorentzian components (Figs.~\ref{fig:Fig3}g–i).